alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-26-ruling-on-initiating-salam-kafirs.md

 ---
-layout: post
-title: "Ruling on initiating Salam with non-Muslims"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 12087, Question 30"
-category: [fatwas, walabara]
 hijri: Dhul-Hijjah 5, 1441
 lang: en
+layout: post
-note: true
+mass_edited: true
-locale: en
-summary: "It is not permissible to greet a disbeliever first even if they occupy high positions, because of the general prohibition mentioned in the Hadith"
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 12087, Question 30
+summary: It is not permissible to greet a disbeliever first even if they occupy high positions, because of the general prohibition mentioned in the Hadith
+title: Ruling on initiating Salam with non-Muslims
 ---

 ### Question: